 Speed 5 is when is start praying I’ve remembered to put a towel down.
 Because dripping happens.

 I like to tease myself by going up to speed #7, then backing down.
 I can’t stay there too long—it’s so stimulating.
-I firmly believe the We-Vibe Melt’s seventh intensity is stronger than the Womanizer Premium and Classic’s twelfth and final speeds.
+Between We-Vibe Melt’s seventh and eight speeds, it gets up to the power of the Womanizer Classic’s top (eighth one).

 Honestly, I’m not convinced that the We-Vibe Melt does have 12 steady speeds.
 It feels like 10; levels 8 and 9 are basically indistinguishable, while intensity 10 is the strongest.
 I cannot feel a speed higher than intensity #10.
 I actually sat and counted the intensities five times in a row, and then twice more on separate days just to be really sure.
 Basically, everything above function #8 is so fast that it’s borderline impossible to tell the difference.